dnhrdt/whisper_client/cline_docs/activeContext.md

     - src/terminal.py: Fixed line too long in error handling
     - src/text.py: Fixed line too long issues in comments and debug logging
   * Updated version and timestamp in all modified files
-  * Next steps: Continue with remaining linting tools and verify file headers
   ## Current Focus

 ### Module Refactoring and Core Stability
-We have successfully implemented the refactoring plan outlined in docs/refactoring.md for all three major modules: text.py, websocket.py, and now audio.py.
+We have successfully implemented the refactoring plan outlined in docs/refactoring.md for all three major modules: text.py, websocket.py, and audio.py.
 This refactoring addresses the user feedback regarding splitting large modules into smaller, more manageable units.
 The implementation follows a safe approach:

 1. **New Module Structure**: Created separate modules for different responsibilities
 2. **Parallel Existence**: Original files act as facades that import and re-export from the new modules